Selling Your Company

-- The valuation professional standards, definitions and calculation approaches used match your company characteristics and purpose.
-Explained why what most call a “valuation” does not follow professional standards, leaves out vital steps, and misapplies methods.
-Ask about the 18/65 variables; and, why many valuation opinions are not the report preparer’s.
+- The valuation professional standards, definitions and calculation approaches used match your company characteristics and report's purpose.
+They explain why what most call a “valuation” does not follow professional standards, leaves out vital steps and misapplies methods, and the 18/65 variables; and, why many valuation opinions are someone else’s, and not the report preparer’s.

 - The valuation considers all valuations approaches, and explains the selection and rejection of appraisal methods.
 Value adjustments (ownership percentages, discounts, premiums, and others) are completed only when the previous steps have addressed the appropriate facts.

 - Comparative financial and value data come from reliable peer business sources.
 Public company data is not used unless you are valuing a publicly traded company.